Aliases for DNAJB6 Gene

 GeneCards Summary for DNAJB6 Gene

-DNAJB6 (DnaJ (Hsp40) Homolog, Subfamily B, Member 6) is a Protein Coding gene.
-Diseases associated with DNAJB6 include limb-girdle muscular dystrophy type 1d and dnajb6-related myofibrillar myopathy.
-Among its related pathways are Cellular Senescence and Mechanisms of CFTR activation by S-nitrosoglutathione (normal and CF).
-GO annotations related to this gene include unfolded protein binding and heat shock protein binding.
+DNAJB6 (DnaJ Heat Shock Protein Family (Hsp40) Member B6) is a Protein Coding gene.
+Diseases associated with DNAJB6 include Muscular Dystrophy, Limb-Girdle, Type 1E and Autosomal Dominant Limb-Girdle Muscular Dystrophy.
+Among its related pathways are Mechanisms of CFTR activation by S-nitrosoglutathione (normal and CF) and Cellular response to heat stress.
+Gene Ontology (GO) annotations related to this gene include unfolded protein binding and heat shock protein binding.
 An important paralog of this gene is DNAJB7.

 UniProtKB/Swiss-Prot for DNAJB6 Gene